-The 2017 European Consensus Statement for the management of cCMV1 state that "congenital cytomegalovirus (cCMV) is the most common congenital infection in the developed world.
-Reported prevalence varies between cohorts but is approximately 7 per 1000 births2.
-About half of cCMV infected babies with clinically detectable disease at birth are destined to have significant impairments in their development, and cCMV infection is implicated in approximately 25% of all children with sensorineural hearing loss (SNHL)2.3 Meta-analysis shows that although long-term sequelae, especially SNHL, are more common in those with clinically detectable disease at birth, they are also found in 13% of those without clinical features attributable to cCMV on initial examination."
-Of all children who develop cerebral palsy, 9.6% have been shown to have had CMV viraemia on their newborn bloodspot test, indicating cCMV infection4.
-CMV has also been associated with a potential risk for autism49,50.
-Importantly congenital CMV can frequently cause vestibular dysfunction which can be severe51 (its severity is not linked to the severity of the hearing loss51) and affect a child's motor skills, posture and stability.
+The 2017 European Consensus Statement for the management of congenital CytoMegaloVirus (cCMV) state that "congenital cytomegalovirus (cCMV) is the most common congenital infection in the developed world.
+Reported prevalence varies between cohorts but is approximately 7 per 1000 births.
+About half of cCMV infected babies with clinically detectable disease at birth are more likely to have significant impairments in their development, and cCMV infection is implicated in up to 25% of all children with sensorineural hearing loss (SNHL).
+Meta-analysis shows that although long-term sequelae, especially Sensorineural Hearing Loss (SNHL), are more common in those with clinically detectable disease at birth, they are also found in 13% of those without clinical features attributable to cCMV on initial examination."
+Of all children who develop cerebral palsy, 9.6% have been shown to have had CMV viraemia on their newborn bloodspot test, indicating cCMV (congenital CMV) infection.
+CMV has also been associated with a potential risk for autism5.6.
+Importantly congenital CMV can frequently cause vestibular dysfunction which can be severe (its severity is not necessarily linked to the severity of the hearing loss) and affect a child's motor skills, posture and stability.